-The Plan is required to be submitted to the State Comptroller within 7 days of approval by the Board in the format prescribed by the State Comptroller, along with the certification document signed by the Co-Executive Directors.
-The approved plan is also required to be posted on the Corporation's website and made available to the public for a period of not less than 45 days in no less than 5 convenient public places throughout the State.
-The approved plan will be made available for public inspection in the same manner and in the same locations as The Proposed Plan.
+The approved Plan is required to be submitted to the State Comptroller within 7 days of approval by the Board in the format prescribed by the State Comptroller, along with the certification document signed by the Co-Executive Directors.
+The approved Plan is also required to be posted on the Corporation's website and made available to the public for a period of not less than 45 days in no less than 5 convenient public places throughout the State.
+The approved Plan will be made available for public inspection in the same manner and in the same locations as the Proposed Plan.

-The Treasurer is required to provide written quarterly and mid-year updates on the enacted plan as well as not later than 90 days after the close of the Corporation's fiscal year on the actual versus budgeted results from the prior fiscal year.
+The Treasurer is required to provide written quarterly and mid-year updates on the approved Plan and, not later than 90 days after the close of the Corporation's fiscal year, on the actual versus budgeted results from the prior fiscal year.